 In response to public health directives and orders implemented in response to the COVID-19 pandemic, we have implemented work-from-home policies for certain employees.
 We have also modified certain business practices, including those related to employee travel and cancellation of physical participation in meetings, events and conferences, and implemented new protocols to promote social distancing and enhance sanitary measures in our offices and facilities.
 The quarantine of our personnel and the inability to access our facilities or customer sites has adversely affected, and is expected to continue adversely affecting, our operations, namely in sales and marketing and product delivery, including providing installation and training and customer service, which has and may continue to slow the pace of our commercial strategy.
 For example, we experienced at various times during the pandemic the inability to visit certain customer sites to support installation or service our OGM systems.
+As a result, in the past, we have had to delay instrument installations or service related visits.
 In addition, certain members of our workforce are now performing their duties remotely and these employees have not been able to maintain the same level of productivity and efficiency due a lack of resources that would otherwise be available to them in our offices and additional demands on their time, such as increased responsibilities resulting from school closures or the illness of family members.
 Furthermore, our remote workforce poses increased risks to our information technology systems and data as more of our personnel leverage resources not necessarily within our control.

 The effects of these public health directives and orders and our related adjustments in our business have negatively impacted productivity, disrupted our business and delayed our timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
-The spread of COVID-19 has resulted in a widespread health crisis that is also adversely affecting economies and financial markets globally, which may negatively affect demand for our products, technologies and services and materially affect us financially.
+The spread of COVID-19 has resulted in a widespread health crisis that is also adversely affecting economies and financial markets globally, including inflation higher than we have seen in decades, which may negatively affect demand for our products, technologies and services and materially affect us financially.
 For example, customers who have committed to order minimum quantities of consumables or to purchase our Saphyr instrument have delayed these commitments.
 Further, restrictions on our ability to travel, stay-at-home orders and other similar restrictions on our business have limited our ability to support our global and domestic operations, including providing installation and training and customer service, resulting in disruptions in our sales and marketing efforts and negative impacts on our commercial strategy.
-In addition, while many of our employees have been vaccinated, we do not know if vaccination will remain effective against further COVID-19 variants such as the Delta and Omicron variants.
-To the extent our employees are exposed to or become ill with COVID-19, our ability to conduct our operations may be impaired from time to time.
+In addition, despite the increased availability of vaccines, due to the continuing and evolving nature of the COVID-19 pandemic and the potential for periods of increases in case numbers and emergence and spread of COVID-19 variants in markets and communities where we, our customers, and our suppliers are operating our businesses, it is not possible for us to accurately predict the duration or magnitude of the adverse impacts of the pandemic and its effects on our business, results of operations, or financial condition.
+The COVID-19 pandemic may also have long-term effects on the nature of the office environment and remote working, which may present strategy, operational, talent recruiting and retention, and workplace culture challenges that may adversely affect our business.